jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 _Hatred is the fury of those who do not share our goals, and its object is death and destruction.
 Anger is a grief of distortions between peers, and its object is change...
 Guilt is not a response to anger; it is a response to one's own actions or lack of action...
 [A]ll too often, guilt is just another name for impotence... it becomes a device to protect ignorance and the continuation of things the way they are, the ultimate protection for changelessness._

-"I felt I am caught in limbo with this voluntary act to check my health insurance right," I said to Ms. S— at the end of our last phone call, "I did not have to do this."
+"I am caught in limbo with this voluntary check about my rights," I said to Ms. S— at the end of our last phone call, "I did not have to do this."

 There was a pause after.

-Then she said, "I understand."
+She said, "I understand."

 Then she sent me three letters.